-Terms and Conditions of Confidentiality Agreement
+Terms and Conditions of Confidentiality between the parties

-It is agreed as follows.
+It is agreed.

-1 Confidential Information means this Agreement and all information of the Discloser which is disclosed to or otherwise comes to be known by the Recipient, whether before or after the date of this Agreement, which is in fact or which is reasonably regarded by the Discloser as confidential to the Discloser.
+1 Confidential Information means this Agreement and all information of the Discloser which is disclosed to or otherwise comes to be known by the Recipient, whether before or after the date of this Agreement, which is in fact or which is reasonably regarded by the Discloser as Confidential to the Discloser.
 This includes but is not limited to information relating to technology, processes, products, specifications, inventions or designs used or developed by the Discloser, trade secrets and know-how and information of a commercially sensitive nature.

 Permitted Purpose means the purpose of enabling the Recipient and the Discloser to have the Discussions.